davep/git2gantt/README.md

 This tool was initially written as a way of visualising the work done on a number of work projects, so for now it concentrates just on work days.
-What a working day is will different from person to person, and culture to culture, etc. I aim to carry on working on this tool and make it a lot more flexible in this regard.
+What a working day is will be different from person to person, and culture to culture, etc. I aim to carry on working on this tool and make it a lot more flexible in this regard.